Growth and Enrollment

-Evidence over the past five years argues that the public has never been more supportive of charter public schools now based on growth in charter school enrollment and polling data.
-This growth in support has occurred during a period when charter public schools have been held more accountable than traditional public schools and have strengthened their performance, especially with historically underserved students.
+Evidence over the past five years argues that public support of charter public schools remains strong based on growth in charter school enrollment and polling data.
+This growth of charter schools has occurred during a period when charter public schools have been held more accountable than traditional public schools and have strengthened their performance, especially with historically underserved students.

 By the Numbers

 - California: State with the most charter schools and charter school students in the country